Balingasa: History

-The barrio was recognized as a barangay in 1975 by Quezon City mayor Norberto S. Amoranto.
+The barrio was recognized as a barangay in 1975 by Quezon City Mayor Norberto S. Amoranto.

 Notable landmarks

-A monument to the Cry of Balintawak or Cry of Pugad Lawin (a lone Katipunero popularly identified with Andres Bonifacio) was erected in the area, which was transferred to another location.
+A monument to the Cry of Balintawak or Cry of Pugad Lawin, which marked the start of the Philippine Revolution in 1896, was erected in the area, which was transferred to another location.

-The Balintawak Interchange, a road network shaped like a cloverleaf, connects the regions of South Luzon, Islands in the Visayas-Mindanao and Metro Manila to provinces in the north under the jurisdiction of both Barangays Balingasa and Unang Sigaw.
+The Balintawak Interchange, a road network shaped like a cloverleaf, connects the North Luzon Expressway (NLEX) and the Epifanio delos Santos Avenue (EDSA) under the jurisdiction of both barangays Balingasa and Unang Sigaw.

-Also, Skyway Stage 3 runs through the barangay above A. Bonifacio Avenue, connecting South Luzon Expressway (SLEx) and North Luzon Expressway (NLEx) while avoiding the traffic-torn street of Metro Manila.
+Also, Skyway Stage 3 runs through the barangay above A. Bonifacio Avenue, connecting South Luzon Expressway (SLEX) and NLEX.

-North Edsa corridor
+North EDSA corridor

-Other notable landmarks (mostly along EDSA) include the Balintawak Market, the LRT Balintawak station and transport hubs to and from Downtown Manila, Northern Quezon City, CaMaNava and Bulacan areas.
+Other notable landmarks (mostly along EDSA) include the Balintawak Market, the LRT Balintawak station and transport hubs to and from Downtown Manila, Northern Quezon City, CAMANAVA and Bulacan areas.

-The Cloverleaf, an Ayala Land estate and the former site of Central Textile Mills purchased in 2013, is predominantly within the area of Balingasa while the rest is under the jurisdiction of Barangay Apolonio Samson.
+The Cloverleaf, an Ayala Land estate and the former site of Central Textile Mills purchased in 2013, is predominantly within the area of Balingasa while the rest is under the jurisdiction of barangay Apolonio Samson.
 Once fully developed, the township will include Alveo and Avida Land residential condominiums, a Qualimed hospital facility, commercial buildings for Business Process Outsourcing (BPO) locators and Ayala Malls Cloverleaf (opened on October 25, 2017).

 Another condominium project, The Celandine project of DMCI Properties, is located just south of The Cloverleaf along A. Bonifacio Avenue.

 The entrance to the Manila Electric Company (Meralco) and National Grid Corporation of the Philippines (NGCP) Balintawak substation, which hosts various distribution and transmission lines operated and maintained by Meralco and NGCP such as the Sucat–Paco–Araneta–Balintawak and Hermosa–Duhat–Balintawak transmission lines, is also located along EDSA.

 Demography

-As of the 2015 census of the National Statistics Office (Philippines), the population of Barangay Balingasa is 20,609.
+As of the 2020 census of the National Statistics Office (Philippines), the population of Balingasa is 19,260.

 Facilities

-The barangay maintains a Quezon City public library, while government-run Balingasa High School is under the Department of Education.
+The barangay maintains a Quezon City public library, while the government-run Balingasa High School is under the Schools Division Office (SDO) of Quezon City.